BIGJRA/BIGJRA.github.io/rejuv.md

 Another tough underwater field battle, but like the Neptune battle, utilizing field-change moves like Dive -\> Blizzard may be the key to victory here!
 Alternatively, again your own water type can be quite effective in this field.
-Just be careful of Kingdra’s consistent critical hits!
+Just be careful of Kingdra's consistent critical hits!

-Once you’ve won, head up to catch a Horsea**!** A weird prize since we got Horsea a few badges ago, but ok…
+Once you've won, head up to catch a Horsea**!** A weird prize since we got Horsea a few badges ago, but ok…

 Exit in the same spot of the maze as we entered the first time.

 Last place to dive on this island is at the first place we entered - so fly to the shore.
 Surf to the northeast corner and dive.
-It’s time to explore the S.S.
+It's time to explore the S.S.
 Oceania once again…

 There is some *Luminous Moss* at the top of the entry room, as well as Corsola.
-Heading to the right you’ll be attacked by **Sharpedo**.
+Heading to the right you'll be attacked by **Sharpedo**.
 There is a hidden *Rare Candy* to the right.
 In this first room, pick up 5 *Dive Balls* then follow the path.
 Pick up a *Water Stone* in the room next to you, then beat the next Sharpedo.
 More *Luminous Moss* is hidden